webeet-io/_onboarding_data/daily_tasks/day_1/day1_answer.md

-# Answer to the questions
+# Answer to the questions (Day 1 - School Incident Analysis)

 1. Download the datasets (Done)
 2. Upload the CSV to Google Sheets.(Done)